daytonjones/DevPotluck/README.md

 - **Utility Functions**: Quick and helpful functions for everyday coding.
 - **Explorations**: Proof-of-concept or experimental code.
 - **Miscellaneous**: Anything else that didn’t quite fit in a category but is still worth sharing.

-Each script is in its own folder, often with a short README or detailed comments to explain its purpose and usage.

 ---